JSorngard/zalgo_codec/README.md

 # zalgo codec

-This is a crate implementing the zalgo encoding and decoding functions [originally written in Python](https://github.com/DaCoolOne/DumbIdeas/tree/main/reddit_ph_compressor) by Scott Conner and extends them to Rust using a procedural macro.
+This is a crate implementing the zalgo encoding and decoding functions [originally written in Python](https://github.com/DaCoolOne/DumbIdeas/tree/main/reddit_ph_compressor) by Scott Conner and extends them for Rust by providing a procedural macro that can run encoded source code.

 With the functions defined in this crate you can transform an ASCII string into a unicode string that is a single "character" wide.
 While the encoding is reversible the encoded string will be larger than the original in terms of bytes.